peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public sealed bool Equals(
         PeterO.Cbor.CBORObject other);

  Compares the equality of two CBOR objects.
-Not-a-number values can be considered equal by this method.
+Not-a-number values can be considered equal by this method.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>other</i>: The object to compare.

 <b>Return Value:</b>

- `true`  if the objects are equal; otherwise, `false`  .
+ `true` true if the objects are equal; otherwise,  `false` false .

 <a id="FromJSONString_string"></a>
 ### FromJSONString